Mexico's National Challenge

-Mexico was seen as a leader during the Paris COP21 negotiations.
-It has committed ambitiously to reducing 22% of its greenhouse gas emissions by 2030 compared to baseline scenario, with the potential to raise the target up to 40%, and 50% by 2050 compared to the year 2000.
-It is a signatory to the Paris Pact on Water and Adaptation to Climate Change.
+Mexico has committed ambitiously to reducing 22% of its greenhouse gas emissions by 2030 compared to business-as-usual scenarios, with the potential to raise the target up to 40%, and 50% by 2050 compared to the year 2000.

 WaCCliM in Mexico

 The WaCCliM project is working with the National Water Commission (CONAGUA), the Ministry of Environment and Natural Resources (SEMARNAT) and the National Water Association of Mexico (ANEAS).
 These partners have participated in the dissemination of the low-carbon approach in the water sector, including through network meetings of utilities and the development of standards for biogas and energy generation projects.

 CO2 reduction and beneficiaries through implemented measures in San Francisco del Rincón, Mexico.
 Illustration: © WaCCliM